kingbootoshi/chadbot-v2/backgroundInformation/special-sats.md

 - Pizza Palindromes: These are palindrome sats associated with the first documented purchase with Bitcoin—10,000 BTC for two pizzas.
 The total supply of these sats is roughly 3 million.

-Vintage Sats: These sats are from the first 1,000 block range, dating from January 04, 2009, to January 19, 2009.
+- Vintage Sats: These sats are from the first 1,000 block range, dating from January 04, 2009, to January 19, 2009.
 The total supply of these sats is 100 billion.
-Vintage Palindromes: These are palindrome sats from the first 1,000 block range, dating from January 04, 2009, to January 19, 2009.
+- Vintage Palindromes: These are palindrome sats from the first 1,000 block range, dating from January 04, 2009, to January 19, 2009.
 The total supply of these sats is roughly 6 million.

-Block 9 Sats: These are the oldest sats in circulation.
+- Block 9 Sats: These are the oldest sats in circulation.
 The total supply of these sats is 5 billion.
-Block 9 Palindromes: These are palindrome sats from the oldest block in circulation.
+- Block 9 Palindromes: These are palindrome sats from the oldest block in circulation.
 The total supply of these sats is roughly 1,100, making them the rarest historical sat you can find.

-Block 78 Sats: These are the first block mined by someone other than Satoshi, mined by Hal Finney.
+- Block 78 Sats: These are the first block mined by someone other than Satoshi, mined by Hal Finney.
 The total supply of these sats is 5 billion.

-Block 78 Palindromes: These are palindrome sats from the first block mined by someone other than Satoshi, mined by Hal Finney.
+- Block 78 Palindromes: These are palindrome sats from the first block mined by someone other than Satoshi, mined by Hal Finney.
 The total supply of these sats is roughly 1,100.

-First Transaction Sats: These sats were transferred from Satoshi to Hal Finney on January 12, 2009, in block 170.
+-First Transaction Sats: These sats were transferred from Satoshi to Hal Finney on January 12, 2009, in block 170.
 The total supply of these sats is 1 billion.

-Block 286 Palindromes: These are palindrome sats from block 286.
+- Block 286 Palindromes: These are palindrome sats from block 286.
 The total supply of these sats is also roughly 1,100.

 SPECIAL SATS HUNTING/HUNTING FOR SATS/SAT HUNTING
 There are sites such as Saturn (https://twitter.com/Saturn_btc) that allow you to input your BTC address and scan your wallet for special sats.